linhbngo/linhbngo.github.io/_csc418-587/05-express.md

 layout: lecture
 pretty_table: true
 order: 4
-title: Web Development with EJS (Embedded JS)
+title: Modern Server-Side Development with Express.js
-mermaid:
-  enabled: true
-  zoomable: true
 code_diff: true
 typograms: true

 # Optionally, you can add a table of contents to your post.
 # NOTES: